ddd-ruby/ddd-ruby-hugo/content/libraries/index.md

 - <a href="https://ddd-ruby.github.io/hcast/" target="_blank">Hcast</a>

 In the DDD context it helps to convert the user input to a properly casted Ruby object / hash.

+## Contracts - Contracts for Ruby

+- <a href="https://ddd-ruby.github.io/contracts.ruby/" target="_blank">Contracts</a>

+Contracts let you clearly – even beautifully – express how your code behaves, and free you from writing tons of boilerplate, defensive code.

+We have a forked version of contract with nice diff output for KeywordArgs type (Hash).